-The Buncombe County Juvenile Crime Prevention Council (JCPC) is now accepting proposals for fiscal year 2022-2023.
-The JCPC announces the availability of small allocations totaling \$644,477 in state funding for local nonprofits and public agencies working to serve youth
+The Buncombe County Juvenile Crime Prevention Council (ICPC) is now accepting proposals The Buncombe County Juvenile Crime Prevention Council (ICPC) is now accepting proposals for fiscal year 2023-2025.
+The LPCP announces the availability of small allocations totaling \$644,477 in state funding for local nonprofits and public agencies working to serve youth involved in the juvenile justice system.
+The ICPC addresses the gaps in youth services by promotting intervention, treatment and aftercare strategies and programs which strengthen families and support community safety.
 Click here for Request for Proposals (RFP)